 New Tiger Brokers users will receive:

-If you already have a Tiger Brokers account, you can still refer your friends; you’ll stand a chance to receive a GoPro share when opens an account with Tiger Brokers.
+If you already have a Tiger Brokers account, you can still refer your friends; you’ll stand a chance to receive a free Grab share (NASDAQ: GRAB) when your referee opens an account with Tiger Brokers.

 Existing Tiger Brokers users can also check out the ‘Promotions & Rewards’ or ‘Popular Events’ sections of the app to get first dibs on the latest deals and promotions.
 Tiger Brokers account holders are also encouraged to refer friends to earn even more rewards.